jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+stick to cm/mm even if it's off by 1mm.
+Much more sensible.
+Aim for 1cm touch targets.
+PLus math is so clean.
+But, the 3.5" x 2.5" aspect ratio is a cleaner 1.4 (rather than 1.39) -- but does that matter?

+can i offer a 48px touch target (off to the side perhaps) while maintaining tight vertical content like cards actually have?

 indicate whether a field can have its font manipulated
 math: computed.
 Grab an array by refs if necessary and tally those bitches.
 Can we have only a column recalcute as opposed to the whole table?
 Yes the watch could be scoped to a an array of only that column's cells